AdobeDocs/audience-manager.en/help/using/features/destinations/device-based-destinations-list.md

 ---
 # [!DNL Audience Manager] [!UICONTROL Device-based Destinations]

 This page includes current [!DNL Audience Manager] [device-based destinations](/help/using/features/destinations/add-device-based-destinations.md) only.
 In [!DNL Audience Manager], [!UICONTROL device-based destinations] are also called [!UICONTROL server-to-server destinations].
-For more information on an integration refer to its [Adobe Exchange](https://www.adobeexchange.com/experiencecloud.html) listing (where available) or contact your [!DNL Adobe] Consultant or Customer Care.
+For more information on an integration, refer to its [Adobe Exchange](https://exchange.adobe.com/experiencecloud.html) listing (where available) or contact your [!DNL Adobe] Consultant or Customer Care.

 * **Last Updated** = Shows the last date when there was an update for this [!UICONTROL device-based destination].